Frequently Asked Questions

 To provide records of tax-deductible contributions for donors.

-Who manages Seven Canyons Cares, Inc.?
+Who manages Seven Canyons Cares?

-SCC was founded and organized by The Club’s members.
+Seven Canyons Cares was founded and organized by The Club’s members.
 The Board includes six Club members and one Club owner.

-Who can apply for grants from Seven Canyons Cares, Inc.?
+Who can apply for grants?

 Any recipient of a monthly paycheck from The Club (Seven Canyons or the Villas) may apply for a grant for themselves or an immediate family member.